 I Am the Good Shepherd (1999) – SATB, organ.
 John 10:14-16.
 A message of comfort and inclusiveness, suitable for any occasion.
 Duration 2:00.
-Soon to be published by Lorenz.
-Look at page 1 here.
+Published by Lorenz/Sacred Music Press.
+Perusal score and recording here.

 God Speaks to Each of Us (1998) – SATB a capella on text by Rainer Maria Rilke, from his Book of Hours: Love Poems to God.
 A moving poem on our role in God’s creation.
 Much mixed meter.
 Duration 1:45.

 Take Joy!
 (1997) – SATB, piano.
 Text by Fra Giovanni Giacondo, 1513.
 Inspiring message of love, peace and joy in an accessible choral style.
 Duration 2:30.
 Check out page 1 here.

 Mariner’s Anthem (1997) – SATB, organ.
 Psalm 107:23-30.
 A dramatic setting, with an active organ accompaniment, of a vivid text describing the “wonders of the deep,” with its terrifying storms and peaceful calms.
 Duration 5:30.
 Take a quick look here.

 I Will Declare Thy Name (1994) – SATB, organ.
 From Psalm 22.
 Ideal introit, starting off with energy and ending softly.
 Duration 1:15.
 Take a look here.